Wix Bookings: About the Orders Tab

 Adding a note to an order

 Keep track of special requests and instructions by adding notes to orders.
-These notes are personal and can only be seen by you and your site contributors.
+These notes are personal and can only be seen by you and your site collaborators.

 1. Go to Orders in your site's dashboard.